We Can Help

 Ultimately, however, residents of sober living homes realize that they have a lot to gain from these relationships — which for many quickly become strong friendships.
 Having friends who understand the trials and tribulations of early sobriety is an incredibly powerful source of support that makes the whole process easier.

-Sober Living Homes Community
+Sober Living Community

 Learning how to live responsibly in a community is also useful practice for life — these are necessary skills that continue to strengthen a recovering addict’s social ties for years to come, making relapse less likely with each passing year.
 In fact, one recent study on sober living homes showed that the primary factors behind long term recovery are social support and 12-step program involvement (another form of social support encouraged by sober living houses).